UW-Madison-DSI/crop_disease_forecasting_tool/README.md

 ├── test                            <- Code Testing modules
  ```

-## Reference:
-- The models presented are based on plant pathology research in the University of Madison Wisconsin, paper: [Nature Scientific Reports, 2023](https://www.nature.com/articles/s41598-023-44338-6)
-- This is part of an open-source initiative from the [Open Source Program Office at the University](https://ospo.wisc.edu) of Madison Wisconsin, aimed at fostering collaboration and innovation in forecasting tools.
-- See the codebook of the variables used  [here](https://github.com/UW-Madison-DSI/corn_disease_forecast_api/blob/main/materials/docs/codebook)  - API-variablesuse.R

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgements
+- This innitiative is part of an Open-Source initiative from the [Open Source Program Office at the University of Madison Wisconsin](https://ospo.wisc.edu), aimed at fostering collaboration and innovation in forecasting tools.
+- The models presented are based on plant pathology research in the University of Madison Wisconsin, paper: [Nature Scientific Reports, 2023](https://www.nature.com/articles/s41598-023-44338-6)

-This software was created by the [Data Science Institute](https://datascience.wisc.edu) at the [University of Wisconsin-Madison](https://www.wisc.edu)
+- This software was created by the [Data Science Institute](https://datascience.wisc.edu) at the [University of Wisconsin-Madison](https://www.wisc.edu)